 Both the Joker and Callisto have regularly said the exact same words “You made me” to Xena and Batman and that’s what makes the Joker and Callisto such effective villains for those heroes.
-They literally could not exist without Batman or Xena, and they and the misery they cause are constant reminders of both Xena and Batmans failures, and dark side.
+They literally could not exist without Batman or Xena, and they and the misery they cause are constant reminders of both Xena and Batmans failures.

 I think Callisto is really the classic example of a modern day nemesis who is created more in the mould of the Joker.
 When you look at earlier works of fiction a heroes archenemy was often created in the mould of Professor Moriarty.